Shonshyn/BS-Tools-for-Mappers/Geo Materials/README.md

 ## Blurry Mirror
 Not a true mirror, uses the env's reflection probes.

+NOTE: Material color will only be visible on the sides affected by directional lights.

 If you do not need the material to be colorable, remove `"DIFFUSE"` and it will appear a little more reflective.
 You can also remove `"REFLECTION_PROBE_BOX_PROJECTION"` to make it a 2d reflection instead of a weird 3d-ish reflection.
 ```typescript